CaptainPeelcard/SaveAndRaid-Twitch-Bot-Integrations/README.md

-# SAVE AND TWITCH BOT INTEGRATIONS
+# SAVE AND RAID TWITCH BOT INTEGRATIONS
 ## What is this?
 These are a collection of imports for specific local Twitch Bot applications that are used by broadcasters streaming to Twitch.